metno/S-ENDA-documentation/source/frost.rst

    Current dependencies: list of other systems (internal/external) currently connected to this system

 * The Frost API is primarily for developers who need to develop scripts or applications that access MET Norway's archive of historical weather and climate data.
 * Dependecies: ST-INFOSYS and KDVH.
-In the future frost will replace KDVH with ODA(Observation, Data, Access).
-For more information about ODA see here: https://oda.pages.met.no/page/about/
+In the future, frost will replace KDVH with ODA (Observation, Data, Access).
+For more information about ODA, see here: https://oda.pages.met.no/page/about/
-* The dependencies does not support FAIR, but FROST provides translations, where possible, of element names following CF.
+* The dependencies do not support FAIR, but FROST provides translations, where possible, of element names following CF.